mailgun/documentation/source/quickstart-sending.rst

 .. include:: samples/send-simple-message.rst

-*NOTE: If you're sending from our EU infrastructure, be sure to substitute our EU endpoint in the above example: https://api.eu.mailgun.net/v3*
+*NOTE: If you're sending from our EU infrastructure, be sure to substitute the beginning of the endpoint "https://api.mailgun.net" with "https://api.eu.mailgun.net"*

 What actually happened: